Well, I don’t log on all the time but no matter what time I do there is always the same group of people there, night or day.

 That’s it.
-If I haven’t written that amount then no Internet.
+If I haven’t written 3,000 words then there is no Internet.

 This works like a dream.
 I could disconnect totally and get more done but I do need to do a little promotion and working alone all day I enjoy a little interaction with friends.

 If you find yourself caught up in some fraught discussion, ask yourself how much writing could you have achieved instead of arguing with some stranger on the Internet?